 Integrative Therapies for Melanoma

-There are many novel treatments being studied to treat malignant melanoma.
-Immunotherapy treatments in particular seem to hold some promise due to melanoma’s close association with the immune system.6
+Many novel treatments are being studied to treat malignant melanoma.
+Immunotherapy treatments in particular, seem to hold some promise due to melanoma’s close association with the immune system.6

-In Brazil and Argentina they are working on electrochemotherapy studies, which seem both fascinating and promising.
-With this technique, researchers inject a chemical into the tumor, then electrocute it lightly.9
+In Brazil and Argentina, they are working on electrochemotherapy studies, which seem both fascinating and promising.
+With this technique, researchers inject a chemical into the tumor and then electrocute it lightly.9

 While not specific to treating melanoma, massage, acupuncture, and touch therapies may be useful to help control pain and maintain quality of life.